How to Play HEVC Videos on Windows 11/10 without Errors

 • Media Player Codec Pack

 This pack works with Windows Media Player only.
 It lets you play 10bit x265, X265, H.265, HEVC, AVCHD, X264, and many other files.
-All solutions up to 4K and beyond are supported.
+It lets you play HEVC videos up to 4K and beyond.

 • x265 HEVC Upgrade